The Pee-wee Herman Show

 The Pee-wee Herman Show is a stage show developed by Paul Reubens in 1980.
-It is the first significant appearance of his comedic fictional character, Pee-wee Herman, five years before Pee-wee's Big Adventure, and six years before Pee-wee's Playhouse.
-The show debuted as a midnight show in 1981 at the Groundlings theater, and was later moved to the Roxy Theatre in Hollywood, Los Angeles, where the HBO cable network taped one of the shows and aired it as a special that year.
-This TV special was released on DVD by Image Entertainment in 2006.
-This nightclub show had more adult humor than the later children's television series.
+The show is the first significant appearance of Reubens' fictional comic character Pee-wee Herman.
+The show debuted as a midnight show in February 1981 at the Groundlings theater, and was later moved to the Roxy Theatre in West Hollywood, California, in September of that same year, where the HBO cable network taped one of the shows and aired it as a special.
+The special was later released on DVD by Image Entertainment in 2006.
+The nightclub show had more adult humor than the later children's television series Pee-wee's Playhouse.

 Development

-The root of that stage show was in 1980 when Reubens was one of 22 finalists to be chosen as a regular on Saturday Night Live, which was the infamous first season of an all-new cast, and one of five seasons without Lorne Michaels as a producer.
-Actor Gilbert Gottfried was chosen and Reubens thought his career was over.
-According to Reubens, he was about to return home when he came up with the idea of a stage show featuring the character he premiered back in 1977, Pee-wee Herman.
+The Pee-wee Herman Show was developed when Paul Reubens was one of twenty-two finalists to be chosen as a regular on Saturday Night Live, which was the infamous first season of an all-new cast, and one of five seasons without the show's creator, Lorne Michaels, as a producer.
+Reubens thought his career was over when Gilbert Gottfried was chosen over him.
+According to Reubens, he was about to return home when he came up with the idea of a stage show featuring his character he had premiered in 1977, Pee-wee Herman.
 That year, the character had made his first appearance to a national (but mostly adult) audience when he made a cameo in Cheech & Chong's Next Movie.
-With $3,000 (mostly wired from his parents), and help from 60 people working for him (including his fellow Groundlings Phil Hartman and John Paragon), Reubens created the show.
+With $3,000, most of which had been wired to him from his parents, and help from 60 people working for him, including three fellow Groundlings, Phil Hartman, John Paragon and writer/director Bill Steinkellner, Reubens created the show.